DanielChrobak/Hyper-V-GPU-Manager/README.md

 **Unified Hyper-V Manager with Automated GPU Partition Support**

 A streamlined PowerShell tool for creating and managing Hyper-V virtual machines with integrated GPU partitioning and NVIDIA driver injection.
-This solution consolidates VM creation, GPU resource allocation, and driver management into a single, efficient terminal interface.
+This solution consolidates VM creation, GPU resource allocation, and driver management into a single, efficient terminal interface with an intuitive arrow-key menu system.

 ⚠️ **Important:** This tool automates the initial setup (VM creation, GPU partition configuration, baseline driver injection).
 Application-specific compatibility issues and DLL troubleshooting remain manual tasks - see "Known Limitations" below.